Markett will get people paid to talk about their favorite tech companies

 He found Uber.
 The ride-hailing service embraced the idea of a promotional deal for LMU students and Bernstein became a commission-based ambassador for the student body.

-From there, Bernstein expanded his network, building a team of student ambassadors for the company’s ride-sharing app that were making hundreds… then thousands… of dollars per week.
+From there, Bernstein expanded his network, building a team of student ambassadors for the company’s ride-sharing app that were making hundreds — then thousands — of dollars per week.

 That exposure led to the creation of Markett, Bernstein’s latest venture that connects everyday users with brands and gives them a way to make money by shilling for the companies they love.